rollno748/Extended-csv-dataset-config/README.md

 * Download the source code from the GitHub.
 * Just do a mvn clean install (M2 is required)
-* Jar will be generated under the target directory (di-extended-csv-1.2.jar).
+* Jar will be generated under the target directory (di-extended-csv-xx.jar).
 * Copy the Jar to \<Jmeter Installed Directory\>/lib/ext/

+## What's new ?

+* Improved new GUI
+* Added feature to create new file
+* Added feature to edit csv file with default text editor
+* Fixed quoted data issue
+* Fixed relative path issue
+* Support for large csv (Moved out of In-memory read)

 ## Options

+✨ This version eliminates remembering the below combination table ✨

 This allows reading of CSV data as follows